Want to learn how to become a millionaire in ten years?

 People who break the threshold of earning $1 million or more in their lifetimes overwhelmingly have mentors who have shown them the way through the years.

 These mentors are very successful people who have learned how to amass a fortune through hard work and perseverance.
-If you want to find a mentor of your own, you must understand that it takes time.

 You have to put in the work to start your journey and show that you are serious before a genuinely successful person takes you under their wing.